daniel-yj-yang/ml/t-SNE/README.md

 ## Example 2: The Digits Dataset</a>

-Using the <a href="https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html">digits</a> dataset, I performed my modified version of <a href="./digits_t-SNE.py">t-SNE Python code</a>.
+Using the <a href="https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html">digits</a> dataset, I ran my modified version of <a href="./digits_t-SNE.py">t-SNE Python code</a>.
 The results are as following:

 <p align="center"><img src="./images/digits_t-SNE-2D.png" width="600px"></p>